kgn/Spectttator/README.md

 [blocks](http://developer.apple.com/library/mac/#documentation/Cocoa/Conceptual/Blocks/Articles/00_Introduction.html)
 to provide an easy to use asynchronous interface to the [Dribbble api](http://dribbble.com/api).

+This framework has been heavily veted by the Mac App [Play by Play](http://playbyplayapp.com).

 Below is a quick overview of the framework, to get an in depth look check out the [documentation](http://inscopeapps.github.com/Spectttator).

 Spectttator requires either